-The Bush Support Line is a 24/7 telephone service that delivers free, confidential psychological support to remote and rural health workers and their families.
+The Bush Support Line provides high-quality, free, confidential, 24/7 telephone support to the current and emerging remote and rural health workforce and their families.

 No. The Bush Support Line is not linked to CRANAplus membership.
 If you would like to know more about CRANAplus membership and the benefits available, please call 07 4047 6400.

-CRANAplus provides the Bush Support Line with a team of psychologists who work 24/7 to ensure that the service is available to health professionals and their families any time they need it.
+CRANAplus provides the Bush Support Line with a team of psychologists who work 24/7 to ensure that the service is available to health workers and their families any time they need.
 We are funded by the Commonwealth Department of Health to deliver the Bush Support Line nationally.

-Our psychologists understand the challenges that are faced by remote and rural health workers and their families.
+Our psychologists understand the challenges faced by remote and rural health workers and their families.
 These could include: